-- 8.16 A report of a diagnosis of an occupational disease, occupational cancer, or disease due to occupational exposure to a biological agent must be sent to ORR using: - (a) our online reporting facility: ORR Data Portal if you are a non-mainline duty holder or a mainline railway duty holder not using SMIS; or - (b) SMIS if you are a mainline railway duty holder; or
+- 8.16 A report of a diagnosis of an occupational disease, occupational cancer, or disease due to occupational exposure to a biological agent must be sent to ORR using: - our online reporting facility: ORR Data Portal if you are a non-mainline duty (a) holder or a mainline railway duty holder not using Safe Insights; or - (b) Safe Insights if you are a mainline railway duty holder; or huuuuu

-- (c) IE2 if you are London Underground. - 8.17 Reports must be sent to ORR without delay (typically within 10 calendar days of the responsible person receiving a diagnosis from a registered medical practitioner). - 8.18 As noted above in 'Serious incidents requiring notification by telephone', any incident which results or could have resulted in the release of a biological agent likely to cause severe human infection or illness (for example Legionella) must be reported to ORR immediately by using the procedure for reporting serious incidents.
+- IE2 if you are London Underground. (c) - 8.17 Reports must be sent to ORR without delay (typically within 10 calendar days of the responsible person receiving a diagnosis from a registered medical practitioner). - 8.18 As noted above in 'Serious incidents requiring notification by telephone', any incident which results or could have resulted in the release of a biological agent likely to cause severe human infection or illness (for example Legionella) must be reported to ORR immediately by using the procedure for reporting serious incidents.

-9. Keeping records
+Keeping records 9.